-Our visit here and discussion with both “Dr. Frank” and Susan was really inspiring and the clinic is an amazing example of what people can do when they dedicate their time to making a difference!
-Free guided visits to FAME can be arranged but must be done so in advance.
+Our visit here and discussion with both :Dr. Frank” and Susan was really inspiring and the clinic is an amazing example of what people can do when they dedicate their time to making a difference!
+Free guided visits to FAME can be arranged but must be done so in advance of your visit.

 Explore the Karatu Iraqw Market

 On the seventh day of each month a large market springs up in Karatu with a smaller version also taking place on the 25th of each month.
 This bimonthly market with local Iraqw vendors sells handicrafts, livestock, food, spices, clothing, household goods, pottery, and other items.

 A visit to the market is a great opportunity to pick up some unique souvenirs and stretch your legs.
 If your visit doesn’t correspond with the dates of the market, you can still visit the marketplace in Karatu town.